How to choose a referee

 Don’t want to include a reference?

-There is actually an option to not include a reference, but this could only happen if you contact all your chosen universities and colleges and they agree that you don’t need one – just confirm this on the reference page of your application.
+There is actually an option to not include a reference, but only if you contact all your chosen universities and colleges and they agree that you don’t need one.
+Just confirm this on the reference page of your application.

 Applying from prison?